The 7th Barcelona Conference on Education (BCE2026)

 Call for Papers

-The BCE Organising Committee welcomes papers from a wide variety of interdisciplinary and theoretical perspectives, and submissions are organised into the following streams:
+The BCE Programme Committee welcomes papers from a wide variety of interdisciplinary and theoretical perspectives, and submissions are organised into the following streams:

 • Teaching & Learning